 There aren’t many fighters on the planet that can claim to have the same kind of dedication and talent as Manny Pacquiao.
 The 40-year-old is the only fighter to have won titles in eight different weight divisions, while he was also the first lineal champion across five weight classes.
 There have been memorable moments throughout his career, and in his prime nobody could lay a glove on the talented Filipino.
 He was named the fighter of the decade for the 2000s, and he is a three-time Ring Magazine and BWAA Fighter of the Year.

 Pacquiao has stepped foot in the ring on 70 occasions, and despite his seven losses, he will be forever remembered as one of the very best.
-But, let’s reflect on some of the famous encounters he has been a part of ahead of his showdown with Keith Thurman on 20th July, for all the best odds for the upcoming event be sure to check out our offer for sports.
+But, let’s reflect on some of the famous encounters he has been a part of ahead of his showdown with Keith Thurman on 20th July, for all the best boxing odds for the upcoming event be sure to check out our offer of sports betting.

 Pacquiao vs De La Hoya

 It was billed as the ‘Dream Fight’ between two of the all-time greats in 2008, and the Filipino went into the match as the underdog after coming up a weight class for the bout.
 However, he didn’t disappoint, and he quickly showed his dominance in the ring by commanding the matchup.
 De La Hoya couldn’t deal with the speedy offence that Pacquiao displayed, and the Filipino brutally knocked him down in the eighth round.
 De La Hoya stumbled back to his corner before deciding that he couldn’t continue ahead of the ninth round.
 The victory by technical knockout was seismic for Pacquiao as it genuinely put him on the map as one of the best fighters on the planet.